-- Heat oven to 450°F / 232°C (convection if capable).
+- For the sous vide turkey temperature, heat oven to 450°F / 232°C (convection if capable).
 Place turkey in oven and roast for 30-40 minutes until golden and crispy

 - Carve, and serve!

-Fan of white meat, or want a smoky finish to your perfectly prepared poultry?
+Are you a fan of white meat, or want a smoky finish to your perfectly prepared poultry?
 This is the recipe for you.
-An overnight dry brine gives your turkey plenty of flavor of every bite, and the kiss of smoke brings this turkey over the top.
+An overnight dry brine gives your sous vide turkey plenty of flavor of every bite, and the kiss of smoke brings flavor over the top.
 (Editors note: this is my personal favorite!)